-Common Stock (the "Shares") of Evoke Pharma, Inc. (the "Company") und ler ") hereby elects to exercise Holder's option to purchaseshares of the der and pursuant to the Evoke Pharma, Inc. 2013 Equity Incentive Award Plan (the ted, 20, (the " Option Agreement ").
-Capitalized terms used herein Grant Date: Number of Shares of Common Stock as to which Option is Exercised: Exercise Price per Share of Common Stock: \$ Total Exercise Price: \$ Certificate to be issued in name of: Cash Payment delivered herewith: \$ (Representing the full Exercise Price for the Shares, as well as any applicable withholding tax) Type of Option: □ Incentive Stock Option □ Non-Qualified Stock Option 1.
-Representations of Holder .
-Holder acknowledges that Holder has received, read and understood the Plan and the Option Agreement.
-Holder agrees to abide by and be bound by their terms and conditions.
-2. Rights as Stockholder .
-Until the Shares are issued (as evidenced by the appropriate entry on the books of the Company or of a duly authorized issued, except as provided in Article 13 of the Plan.
+Effective as of today,, 20 the undersigned ("Hole der ") hereby elects to exercise Holder's option to purchaseshares of the Common Stock (the "Shares") of Evoke Pharma, Inc. (the "Company") un- der and pursuant to the Evoke Pharma, Inc. 2013 Equity Incentive Award Plan (the "Plan") and the Stock Option Grant Notice and Stock Option Agreement da ted, 20, (the "Option Agreement").
+Capitalized terms used herein without definition shall have the meanings given in the Option Agreement.
+Grant Date: Number of Shares of Common Stock as to which Option is Exercised: - • • Exercise Price per Share of Common Stock: \$ Total Exercise Price: \$ Certificate to be issued in name of: Cash Payment delivered herewith: \$ (Representing the full Exercise Price for the Shares, as · well as any applicable withholding tax) Type of Option: $\Box$ Incentive Stock Option $\Box$ Non-Qualified Stock O Option 1.
+Representations of Holder.
+Holder acknowledges that Holder agrees to abide by and be bound by their terms and conditions. lder has received, read and understood the Plan and the Option Agreement.
+Holder transfer agent of the Company), no right to vote or receive dividends or any enced by the appropriate entry on the books of the Company or of a duly authorized other rights as a stockholder shall exist with respect to Shares subject to the Option, a dividend or other right for which the record date is prior to the date the Shares are issued, except as provided in Article 13 of the Plan.
 The Shares shall be freely tradeable and non-forfeitable.